Expertium/expertium.github.io/Benchmark.md

 Also, the probability of recall doesn't start at 100% for DASH models and ACT-R. <br />
 It's interesting that the forgetting curve of FSRS-4.5 (and FSRS-5, they use the same formula) is so steep compared to other models.
 FSRS v3 used a much steeper exponential formula, which was replaced with a less steep power formula in FSRS v4, and with an even less steep power formula in FSRS-4.5.
 And yet, even that still predicts much faster forgetting than other models.
 While we could make the forgetting curve of FSRS-5 even less steep, it would practically prevent the probability of recall from ever reaching values less than 10%, since even for small values of memory stability, it would take more than a human life to reach 10% with such a curve.

 15.​ [HLR](https://github.com/duolingo/halflife-regression/blob/master/settles.acl16.pdf), Half-Life Regression.
 It's an algorithm developed by Duolingo for Duolingo.
 The memory half-life in HLR is conceptually very similar to the memory stability in FSRS, but it's calculated using an overly simplistic formula.
+It uses the SR model.

 ![HLR](https://github.com/user-attachments/assets/5bfd0b0a-d030-4889-a478-27a8f520cbd9)